Taliban issue no-shave order to barbers in Afghan province - KESQ

 Taliban issue no-shave order to barbers in Afghan province

-KABUL, Afghanistan (AP) — The Taliban on Monday banned barbershops in a southern Afghanistan province from shaving or trimming beards, claiming their edict is in line with Shariah, or Islamic, law.
+KABUL, Afghanistan (AP) — The Taliban banned barbershops in a southern Afghanistan province from shaving or trimming beards, claiming their edict is in line with Shariah, or Islamic, law.

 “Since I have heard (about the ban on trimming beards) I am heart broken,” said Bilal Ahmad, a Lashkar Gah resident.
 “This is the city and everyone follows a way of living, so they have to be left alone to do whatever they want.”